WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/59_James/Jas_5.md

 My brothers, if anyone among you wanders from the truth and someone brings him back,

 ###### 20
-let him know that whoever brings back a sinner from his wandering will save his soul from death and will cover a multitude of sins. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+let him know that whoever brings back a sinner from his wandering will save his soul from death and will cover a multitude of sins.

 ***